art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

       -r, --root      list one or more --root arguments -w, --watch     stay running, watch for changes, and automatically update -v, --verbose   enable verbose output
-      -s, --silent    supress all output
+      -s, --silent    suppress all output
       -f, --force     overwrite all index and namespace files

 Each root directory specified is processed independently and bound to the runtime root namespace: `global.Namespace`.